benjaminy/Charcoal/Documentation/2019/extending_grossman_analogy.md

 My other beef with async functions is that I think they get the default wrong regarding spawning asynchronous flows versus regular blocking function calls.
 What I mean by this is that most (by a pretty hefty margin) calls to async functions in the most popular JavaScript and C# repos on github are immediately `await`ed.
-This suggests to me that it would be better to start with something more like cooperative threads where regular function calls are like `await`ed calls to async functions, and asynchronous flows have to be explicitly created with some syntax.
+This suggests to me that it would be better to start with something more like cooperative threads where regular function calls are like `await`ed calls to async functions, and actually concurrent flows have to be explicitly created with some syntax.

 ## Better Parallelism